Skip to main content

 How to detect wallet type

-The SDK auto-detects wallet type when you call ensureReady() or detectWalletType().
+For trading, the SDK auto-detects wallet type when you call ensureReady() or detectWalletType().
 Detection checks on-chain in this order:

 1. Safe deployed? -> POLY_GNOSIS_SAFE (type 2)